Comparable Coverage Requirements

 - Required if you are an F1 or J1 student (no exceptions).

 - If you are a domestic student (or have a different visa status than noted above), required if you will be studying / traveling / doing research outside of the United States during this academic year.

-Download the 2021-2022 Comparable Coverage Checklist (PDF) for information on requirements for next academic year.
+Download the 2022-2023 Comparable Coverage Checklist (PDF) for information on requirements for new academic year.

 Please note: per University policy, international students – students holding a J-1 or F-1 U.S. visa – may not waive enrollment in the NU-SHIP.

 Essential Health Benefits, per the Affordable Care Act (ACA)In addition to the criteria noted above, all alternate insurance plans must include the following benefits, as required by the ACA:

 - preventive services, wellness services, and chronic disease treatment